 - Always start the mill with the rolls clear.
-Open rolls completely to allow any material in the nip to pass. - Adjust the rolls carefully.
-Check the roll stop adjustment regularly to insure positive protection against roll contact. - Maintain a full hopper in the feeder when operating to insure uniform feeding across the rolls. - Increase the feed rate carefully.
+Open rolls completely to allow any material in the nip to pass. - Maintain a full hopper in the feeder when operating to insure uniform feeding across the rolls. - Increase the feed rate carefully.
 Ease up to full motor load rather than engaging the feeder at high rates.
-DO NOT EXCEED FULL MOTOR AMPS AS DAMAGE TO MAIN AND INTER-ROLL DRIVE COMPONENTS MAY RESULT. - Check the product coming from the mill by sampling through the bottom sample door provided.
-For a thinner product, adjust the rolls closer; for a coarser product, open the rolls slightly.
-It normally takes an adjustment of .005"\.127mm or more to change the appearance of the product.
+DO NOT EXCEED FULL MOTOR AMPS AS DAMAGE TO MAIN DRIVE COMPONENTS MAY RESULT.